 One breath per minute however is a big ask and would require guidance and training.
 An average healthy individual breathes approx. 10 – 12 breaths per minute.
 Those who tend to be more on the anxious spectrum or stare at screens too much may be double this.
 This is because of the effect of microwave technology on our brains and the ‘mania’ caused by filtering of colossal amounts of data.
 Yogi’s have been demonstrating for years the miracle of breathwork.
 In the west we look to science & research to validate our experiences i.e. we tend to look for the how of things.
 Such as how controlled breathing can instantly and positively affect our metabolism, lift our mood, fight off infection and reduce pain.
 Yes, breathing can be a pain reliever!

 Thanks to a rise in practise of Yoga and Mindfulness and the popularity of a Dutch man named Wimhof or the Iceman as he is better known as, the west has now produced the much loved ‘evidence’ of how exactly breathwork is the new all-important therapy.
 Wimhof performed breathing exercises and used cold water therapy that resulted in the first scientific literature to validate and describe voluntary activation of the innate immune system and reduced inflammation .
 That means control over parts of the body that we never thought we had control over.
 A 2014 study out of Yale School of Medicine found that subjects who were taught a breathwork routine had less severe inflammatory responses after exposure to IV bacterial toxins than those who didn’t.
-You see I am impressed by this and grateful for the research that can now be used as inspiration to absolutely encourage daily breathwork as an effective, safe tool for healthcare.
+It’s exciting to see breathwork coming on trend and hopefully will encourage everyone to practise daily breathwork as an effective, safe tool for healthcare.
 I can also say first hand it takes very little commitment to get results.

 Advanced Breathing Exercises should be done under the guidance of an experienced teacher and here is why?